Master Health Care Administration Courses at Ashford University

 Global health care needs continue to emerge as interchanges among peoples and nations increase.
 To effectively address these needs, health care administrators must understand the social, economic, environmental, and political determinants of health and be prepared to respond to challenges related to health and health care at the local, national, and global level.
 This course examines the historical evolution of global health challenges as well as the future trends that will continue to impact health and health systems worldwide.

 MHA 690 Health Care Capstone

-This course offers an opportunity for the integration of knowledge and skills developed within a culminating student project.
+This course offers an opportunity for the integration of knowledge and skills developed within the program.
 The focus is on strategic and organizational issues unique to the health care environment.
-The student will present a comprehensive report at the end of the Capstone experience.
+Students will complete a comprehensive, practical Capstone project for a health care-related organization.